 AI-based technologies have already become ingrained in our everyday lives through chatbots.
-For fintech industry, AI-based algorithms allow determining customer’s match with certain segments and carrying out relevant actions.
+For the fintech industry, AI-based algorithms allow for determining customers’ matches with certain segments and carrying out relevant actions.
 Through a set of pre-programmed criteria, AI-based technologies improve routine operations and customers’ experience.
-Using process automation, they help to bring the risk of human error to minimum.
+Process automation helps to bring the risk of human error to a minimum.
 Instant solutions emerging from AI fast data processing reduce costs and potential risks.

-AI-based technologies gain complexity and are now used for determining the best investment directions and automating everyday analytical and administrative tasks for bankers and creditors.
+AI-based technologies have gained complexity and are now used for determining the best investment directions and automating everyday analytical and administrative tasks for bankers and creditors.

 AI in fintech is believed to be one of the top trends for development in the next years.

-Financial industry deals with sensitive information.
+The financial industry deals with sensitive information.
 Customers need to be sure that their data stays protected at all times.
 Cyberattacks can lead to serious financial as well as reputational losses, so there is no room for compromise there.
-The challenge for fintech in this respect is that is works with large number of third parties, deals with online data transmissions and online banking, which attracts cybercriminals.
-This is why cybersecurity is one of the core areas of development for fintech sector.
-The key focus lays on transaction security (incl. user authentication process and transaction risk control), data security management (incl. personal data protection) and cybersecurity (incl. security service and technical tools).
+The challenge for fintech in this respect is that it works with a large number of third parties, and deals with online data transmissions and online banking, which attracts cybercriminals.
+This is why cybersecurity is one of the core areas of development for the fintech sector.
+The key focus lies on transaction security (incl. user authentication process and transaction risk control), data security management (incl. personal data protection) and cybersecurity (incl. security service and technical tools).